-17. The global market for the audiovisual sector was estimated at US\$516 billion in 2008.
-By way of comparison, the global market for internet access (wired and mobile), for example, was assessed at US\$215 billion, that for internet advertising at US\$58 billion, and that for newspaper publishing at US\$182 billion in 2008.
+- 17. The global market for the audiovisual sector was estimated at US\$516 billion in 2008.
+10 By way of comparison, the global market for internet access (wired and mobile), for example, was assessed at US\$215 billion, that for internet advertising at US\$58 billion, and that for newspaper publishing at US\$182 billion in 2008.
 The TV segment accounts for most of the sector (68 per cent or US\$352 billion), followed by film (US\$84 billion or 16 per cent), radio (US\$49 billion or 9.4 per cent), and music (US\$31 billion or 6 per cent).
 These market segments differ in terms of both their relative importance and recent growth.
 The television segment has been most dynamic with a 27 per cent growth between 2004 and 2008, while the global market for recorded music has declined by 18 per cent over the same period (9.8 per cent between 2007 and 2008 only), and the one for film has largely been stable.
 Although its full effects still remain to be assessed, the economic crisis is expected to have an important impact on the audiovisual market, which was estimated to decline overall in 2009, especially the advertising revenue streams.

-18. In terms of geographical distribution, North America accounts for 42 per cent of the global audiovisual sector.
+11 - 18.
+In terms of geographical distribution, North America accounts for 42 per cent of the global audiovisual sector.
 The fastest growing markets are found in developing countries, however.
 For example, the average annual growth of India's television industry was 17.4 per cent between 2004 and 2008, while that of its film industry reached 15.6 per cent over the same period.
 Other developing countries experiencing similar growth rates over recent years include China, Turkey, and Colombia.

-19. Additional information on the sector's economic importance can be gleaned from a broad array of studies on the importance in national economies of copyright - or "creative" - industries, of which audiovisual forms an important part.
+12 - 19.
+Additional information on the sector's economic importance can be gleaned from a broad array of studies on the importance in national economies of copyright or "creative" industries, of which audiovisual forms an important part.
 For example, in the United States, core copyright industries were estimated to generate value-added representing 6.4 per cent of GDP and 4 per cent of total employment in 2007.
-Core copyright industries include audiovisual services, but also the software and press industry, however.
+Core copyright industries include audiovisual services, but also the software and press industry, however.13 on physical support (e.g., DVD, CD) are included under general merchandise, not services.
+See IMF (2008), p.
+266. The forthcoming edition of the Manual on Statistics for International Trade in Services will suggest more detailed categories in relation to audiovisual, which should better respond to users' needs in relation to the GATS.